 Tethya wilhelma genome project

-For general questions about the genome project or T. wilhelma as a model organism, including requests for (live) specimens, or data usage, please contact: firstname.lastname@example.org
+For most questions about the genome project or T. wilhelma as a model organism, including requests for (live) specimens, or data usage, please contact: firstname.lastname@example.org

 For technical questions about the assembly and/or annotation please contact: email@example.com

 This project was seed-funded by the LMUexcellent program (Project MODELSPONGE) to G.W. and D.E. through the German Excellence Initiative, and also benefitted from funding by VILLUM FONDEN (Grant 9278 "Early evolution of multicellular sponges") to G.W.

 Technical details and raw data for the Tethya wilhelma sequencing project can be found at the NCBI BioProject PRJNA288690.

 This data was used for the analysis in the paper:

 Mills, DB., WR.
 Francis, S. Vargas, M. Larsen, CPH.
 Elemans, DE.
 Canfield, G. Woerheide (2018) The Last Common Ancestor of Animals Lacked the HIF Pathway and Respired in Low-Oxygen Environments. eLife 7: e31176.
 DOI: 10.7554/eLife.31176